babakfp/babakfp.ir/src/content/portfolios/angle-berry/index.md

 ## Switch between user and admin

-Use these links in the user menu to toggle between user/admin accounts.
+Use these links in the user menu to toggle between user and admin accounts.

 -   ![Login as an Admin](/portfolios/angle-berry/login-as-an-admin.png)
 -   ![Login as a User](/portfolios/angle-berry/login-as-a-user.png)